shs96c/rules_dotnet/docs/csharp_binary.md

 <!-- Generated with Stardoc: http://skydoc.bazel.build -->

-Rules for compiling C# binaries.
+Rule for compiling C# binaries.

 <a id="csharp_binary"></a>